kevinAlbs/mingw-test/README.md

 I downloaded `Win64` `Zip archive` `without LLVM/Clang/LLD/LLDB` link from https://winlibs.com/#download-release, unzipped, and placed into `C:\mingw64`.

 I installed OpenSSL with `choco install openssl`.
+This installed version `v3.2.1`.

 I then created a project with this CMakeLists.txt: